Sandman2127/COVID19-Amplicon-Sequencing-Analysis-Pipeline/README.md

 ## Patient Data Outputs:

+<p><em><strong>Read alignment by contig and bowtie2 mapping quality score (MAQ)<strong></em></p>
+![alt text][fig1]
+<p>The mapping quality of reads by contig can tell us how accurately our amplified viral sequences are matching the COVID-19 genome.
+High numbers of mapping reads on multiple amplicons indicates a positive diagnosis for COVID-19, low mapping at almost all will indicate a negative result (i.e. no COVID-19 detected).
+This simulated data maps very highly to the genome, <strong>in real life</strong> we will need to empirically determine the false positive alignment rate of each primer set.
+However, assuming we can generate high specificity primers for multiple viral genome sites, we can likely drastically improve the sensitivity of COVID-19 detection.</p>
+<p><em><strong>Histogram showing starting position of the mapping reads by contig</strong></em></p>
+![alt text][fig2]
+<p>Theoretically in an amplicon sequencing experiment one should see a tight distribution, idealy a single large peak of read start mapping positions.
+This plot immediately tells the reviewer what site in the viral genome the reads are mapping to, and how many.
+With background knowledge of the primer anealing sites and expected read depth a knowledgable reviewer would instantly know if the alignments indicate a positive or negative COVID-19 result.</p>

 ## Performance:
 <p>On a prebuilt dataset with 25 million reads spread across 5 COVID19 amplicons from 96 samples with a 4 CPU 16 Gb (AWS m5a.xlarge) the analysis completes in 26 minutes @ a cost of $0.17/hr.
 I can easily see this scaling into 10s of thousands of samples processed per hour for less than $3 per hour.</p>